obtbe/obtbe.github.io/_posts/2023-01-02-what-are-subqueries.md

 - **Single Value or Row**: Single-row subqueries must return one value.
 Multiple-row subqueries need `IN`, `ANY`, or `ALL`.
 If a subquery returns too many rows for a comparison like equals, your query crashes.
 - **Performance**: Subqueries can be slow, especially correlated ones, as they run multiple times.
 For 1,000 sales records, a correlated subquery might execute 1,000 times.
 Joins or temporary tables often run faster.
 - **Database Support**: Most databases (e.g., PostgreSQL, MySQL) support subqueries, but older or niche systems might not.
-Check your database’s docs if queries fail.
+Check your database’s documentation if queries fail.

 Should you avoid subqueries?
 Not at all.
 Just weigh their speed against their convenience.